-In the travel and tourism industry, we understand how difficult it can be to grab the attention – and reservation – of a visitor.
+In the travel, tourism and hospitality industry, we understand how difficult it can be to grab the attention – and reservation – of a visitor.
 With limited time and a set budget, travelers have the tough decision of choosing where to go.
 As a destination, you may often feel like you’re competing against other tourist destinations.
 In reality, a rising tide lifts all boats.
-Meaning that by working together with other destinations you can increase visitation that impacts all of the area assets.
+Meaning that by working together with other destinations, you can increase visitation that impacts all of the area assets.
 Travelers need several things to do, places to eat and places to sleep during their trip.
 They aren’t going to visit the same attraction or eat at the same restaurant over many days.
-By working together with other businesses and tourism assets on collaborative marketing, you’re creating a better experience for the visitor and encouraging multiple overnights.
+By working together with other businesses and tourism assets on collaborative marketing, you create a better experience for the visitor and encourage multiple overnights.

 What is Collaborative Marketing?

-Collaborative marketing means leveraging the resources of multiple partners to create successful marketing programs in the travel and hospitality industry.
-Here at Break the Ice Media, we like to think of these programs as “co-opetition.”
+Collaborative marketing means leveraging the resources of multiple partners to create successful marketing programs.
+We like to think of these programs as co-opetition.
 Partners cooperate with their perceived competitors to create a product that is larger than one they can execute on their own.
 Partners could include neighboring counties, different destinations or themed assets.

 Let’s start with the benefits of working together.

 - Bigger Budget.
 When partners pool their budgets together, you are able to do bigger and better things that are mutually beneficial.
 More money could mean building a new website, buying more digital advertising, printing additional collateral, or attending more shows.

 - More Exposure.
 The more partners involved, the more people who are promoting your product.
 Each entity can talk about it on their social media channels, post it on their website, include it in their collateral or mention it during trade and media shows.